skylian/caffe-action/README.md

 ### Features:
 - `VideoDataLayer` for inputing video data
 - Training on optical flow data.
-[Optical flow extraction](https://github.com/wanglimin/dense_flow).
 - Data augmentation with fixed corner cropping and multi-scale cropping
 - Parallel training with multiple GPUs.